ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

    * If you selected **SAP-certified** NetWeaver, select one of the preset configurations.
 If you selected **SAP-certified** HANA, specify the **CPU model** and **RAM**.
 7. Complete the storage configuration.
   * If you select **vSAN storage**, specify the following values:
-    * Disk type and size for the vSAN capacity disks
+    * Size for the vSAN capacity disks
     * Number of vSAN capacity disks
-    * Disk size for vSAN cache disks
+    * Size for vSAN cache disks
     * Number of vSAN cache disks
     * vSAN license edition